We looked at dozens of family cell plans to find the best ones for parents, kids, penny pinchers, data hogs, and more.

 There’s one glaring problem with this plan that you probably already noticed: it’s expensive.

-Honestly, my family has considered dumping this plan because of the price.
-It costs as much or more than other top-tier cell phone plans, even when you’re bundling multiple lines together.
-So it’s probably only worth it for those families that really do want all the data.
+$85.99 a month for one line is pretty steep.
+That makes this the priciest plan on our list.
+Plus, you don't get any free perks or add-on options.
+It costs as much or more than other top-tier cell phone plans, so it’s probably only worth it for those families that really do want all the data.

 Let’s take a quick look at some other family cell phone plans that offer tons of data.